tikyau/CoreMinder-CaaPCognitiveAscendPlus/2017-03-30-CoreMinderCaaP.md

 The [**CoreMinder Chat Management**](http://www.coreminder.com/chat.html) provide Sale Agent a web user interface to monitor and follow up customer enquires thru an CRM Web Gateway connecting to a backend Dynamic CRM, both running on premises.
 (Refer to Existing 1 & 2 above diagram)

 To preserve their existing close customer engagement experience, the chat bot will use LUIS for natural language experience.
-And we'll also use QnAmaker for most common FAQ handling.
+And we'll also use QnA Maker for most common FAQ handling.
 For this solution, we'll focus on the Webchat and can be extended to other Social Channels e.g. Facebook Messenger etc. which offer from the Bot Framework.
 When user like to raise a query, they can use the Bot embedded in the E-Commerce site instead of email now, and here're the flow:

  - Step 0: We can identify the user if they've logon to the E-commerce portal.